xamarin/xamarin-forms-samples/WorkingWithTriggers/README.md

 ---
 # Working with Triggers

-This sample relates to the [Working with Triggers in Xamarin.Forms 1.3](http://developer.xamarin.com/guides/cross-platform/xamarin-forms/working-with/triggers) doc.
+This sample relates to the [Working with Triggers in Xamarin.Forms](https://docs.microsoft.com/xamarin/xamarin-forms/app-fundamentals/triggers) doc.

 ## Author